Last Updated: 03/21/22 | March 21st, 2022

 Paris is a city on everyone’s bucket list.
-I’ve been dozens of times, and my love for the city is well known to you all.
-I can’t imagine a year in which I don’t go even for a little bit.
+I’ve been dozens of times, and my love for the city is well-known.
 To me, Paris has it all: music, history, food, culture, and beautiful architecture.
 It’s got that special something.
 I even moved to Paris to live out that writer cliché…if only for a while!

-To help you plan your trip, here is my list of the hostels in Paris that I like the most.
+To help you plan your trip, here is my list of the best hostels in Paris.
 If you don’t want to read the longer list below, the following hostels are the best in each category:

 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in Paris: